copcio/copcio.github.io/DRAFT-SPEC.md

 # Pronunciation

 There is no official pronunciation of COPC.
-Here are some possible pronunciations ones:
+Here are some possibilities:

 * co-pick – `ko pɪk`
 * cop-see – `kap si`